-- 93. In this dispute, under the ordinary meaning of the English text of Article XXI(b), the phrase "relating to" in subparagraphs (i) and (ii) modifies the term "its essential security interests".
-The French text is in accord with the English text.
-However, under the ordinary meaning of the Spanish text of Article XXI(b), both parties agree that the feminine plural word "relativas" cannot modify "intereses".
-Therefore, the texts reflect a difference in meaning that the application of Article 31 and 32 of the VCLT does not remove.
-As such, under VCLT Article 33(4), the meaning which best reconciles the texts shall be adopted. - 94.
-Article 33(4) of the VCLT provides that "when a comparison of the authentic texts discloses a difference of meaning which the application of articles 31 and 32 does not remove, the meaning that best reconciles the texts, having regarding to the object and purpose of the treaty, shall be adopted."
-In applying this rule, the Appellate Body has found that it is not appropriate to use two language versions to adopt a meaning different from the ordinary meaning of the third language version rather than reconciling them.
-95 - 95.
-This approach is consistent with the ILC's commentary: "The existence of more than one authentic text clearly introduces a new element-comparison of the texts-into the interpretation of the treaty.
-But it does not involve a different system of interpretation."
-The ILC instructed:
+103. With respect to Article 33 of the VCLT, as the United States explained above, there is a difference in meaning between the English and French texts on one hand and the Spanish text on the other.
+Article 33(4) of the VCLT provides that "when a comparison of the authentic texts discloses a difference of meaning which the application of articles 31 and 32 does not remove, the meaning that best reconciles the texts, having regarding to the object and purpose of the treaty, shall be adopted."102 In applying this rule, the Appellate Body has found that it is not appropriate to use two language versions to adopt a meaning different from the ordinary meaning of the third language version rather than reconciling them.103

+104. This approach is consistent with the ILC's statement that "[t]he existence of more than one authentic text clearly introduces a new element-comparison of the texts-into the interpretation of the treaty.
+But it does not involve a different system of interpretation."104 The ILC instructed: "the first rule for the interpreter is to look for the meaning intended by the parties to be attached to the term by applying the standard rules of interpretation of treaties."105 It further explained: